Resources for Current Students

 To reserve Miller Heller House for an event, send an email request to Melinda Stelick and Frank Parish with the dates and time of your event.
 Reservations should be made at least three weeks before the event, and an Event Registration Form must be completed.

-AAP Career Services cultivates professional development through comprehensive career-focused programming and services to Cornell students to help them achieve their career goals.
-Visit AAP Career Services for information about jobs and internships that are relevant to AAP students.
+AAP Career Development cultivates professional development through comprehensive career-focused programming and services to Cornell students to help them achieve their career goals.
+Visit AAP Career Development for information about jobs and internships that are relevant to AAP students.

 Cornell Career Services

 Cornell Career Services complements the services offered through career offices in the individual colleges.
 Visit Cornell Career Services in Barnes Hall for assistance with resumes, cover letters, interviews, personal statements, and post-baccalaureate scholarship applications.

 Global Learning provides information about employment authorization for international students doing internships or working in the U.S. after graduation.
 Students with F1 visa status are responsible for following the requirements for Curricular Practical Training or Optional Practical Training.